(No ratings)

 Kidneys are important organs, and peritoneal dialysis can be vital for those with renal dysfunction.
 Peritoneal dialysis may be a more convenient alternative to hemodialysis, which requires going into a clinic.

 Dr. Hannah Kim, MD graduated from Virginia Commonwealth University (VCU) School of Medicine in 2015.
-She is certified by the Pediatric Nephrology Pediatrics and has a state license in Maryland.
+She is certified by the American Board of Pediatrics American Board of Pediatrics (Pediatric Nephrology) and has a state license in Maryland.

 Medical School: Virginia Commonwealth University (VCU) School of Medicine (2015)